 The stability and motion control shoes tend to be stiffer and have a wider base for more support, a heel flare for pronation control, and a gentle S shape to the shoe to provide lateral stability through the heel-to-toe transition.

-The New Balance models that end in 40, such as the 840 and 1540, are “Optimal Control shoes” designed to enhance control, support, and stability for runners who overpronate or have flat feet.
+The New Balance models that end in 40, such as the 840 and 1540, are “optimal control shoes” designed to enhance control, support, and stability for runners who overpronate or have flat feet.

 HOKA doesn’t offer quite as many stability shoes.
-There are a few models that are designed to provide some amount of support and pronation control
+There are a few models that are designed to provide some amount of support and pronation control.

-The stability elements include J-Frame technology and a firmer foam on the medial side of the foot to prevent excessive pronation (rolling inward).
+The stability elements include J-Frame technology and firmer foam on the medial side of the foot to prevent excessive pronation (rolling inward).

-HOKA vs New Balance Running Shoes: Fit and Feel
+Fit and Feel

 HOKA shoes tend to run somewhat narrow, particularly with the standard-width running shoes (B for women and D for men).

-The shape and feel can be ideal for runners with narrower feet, but if you have a “normal” foot, the standard width on some of the models might feel a bit snug.
-Therefore, even if you don’t have a traditionally “wide“ foot, it can be a good idea to choose a HOKA model that comes in a wide-width option, such as the Bondi models, because the shoes do run narrow.
+The shape and feel can be ideal for runners with narrower feet, but if you have a “normal” foot, some models’ standard width might feel a bit snug.

 In contrast, New Balance running shoes tend to be slightly wider overall, even for standard-width shoes.